 When it comes to supporting and retaining your employees, raises are a common way to acknowledge their hard work.
 But research shows there are better ways to reward your entire team.
 Employees increasingly desire added benefits and perks over yearly wage increases.

-Offering stipends to your employees is a great way to show that you care about them without having to increase their salaries.
-Employee benefits like stipends are also proven to recruit job seekers while staying within budget.
+Offering stipends to your employees is another great way to show that you care about them.
+Employee benefits like stipends are also proven to recruit job seekers while helping employers stay within budget.

 But what’s the difference between stipends and salary increases, and when might you want to offer a stipend to your team instead of a raise?

-This article will define stipends and explain the difference between providing a stipend vs. salary increase:
+This article will define stipends and explain the difference between providing a stipend vs. a salary increase.

 What is a stipend?

-First, what is a stipend?
-A stipend, sometimes called a fringe benefit, is a fixed amount of money offered to employees to help pay for work, wellness, living expenses, and more.
+A stipend, sometimes called a lifestyle spending account, is a fixed amount of money offered to employees to help pay for work expenses, travel expenses, living expenses, wellness expenses, and more.
+There are several types of stipends to choose from.

 Do you have to pay taxes on stipends?

-Much like wages, stipends are considered taxable income in the eyes of the IRS.
-However, you don’t need to withhold taxes for your employees.
-Your employees are responsible for paying payroll and income tax.
+Much like wages, many stipends are considered taxable income in the eyes of the IRS1.
+You may also be responsible for any payroll taxes associated with this extra income.
 All you need to do is add the stipend reimbursements as an extra line item on your employees’ paychecks.

 Why would companies offer a stipend instead of additional pay?

-What’s more, according to The Guardian Life Insurance Company of America’s 10th annual report, almost half of all workers say having access to benefits is more important than ever.
-Guardian also found that only 39% of employees believe their company’s benefits offerings address their physical health.
-Providing employees with health and wellness benefits is more important than ever in 2022.
+The Guardian Life Insurance Company of America4 also found that only 39% of employees believe their company’s benefits offerings address their physical health.
+Providing employees with health and wellness benefits is more important than ever in 2023.

 Can you pay employees a stipend instead of a salary?

-You can't offer a stipend as a replacement for paying hourly wages or a salary for W-2 employees.
+You can't offer a stipend to a regular employee as a replacement for paying hourly wages or to salaried employees who receive a W-2.
 All workers in the U.S. must meet the minimum wage requirements for their state.

-While they don’t replace salary increases for long-term employees, fringe benefits are an essential offering for any business.
+While stipends don’t replace salary increases for long-term employees, fringe benefits are an essential offering for any business.
 They help provide additional financial support to your employees while helping you remain competitive in the modern job market.
-However, they don’t work the same as providing a pay raise to cover extra employee living expenses.
+But keep in mind, they don’t work the same as providing a pay raise to cover extra employee living expenses.

 What are the differences between a stipend and a salary?